If you know what you want from diving Fiji, or you know the regions well, select from the Quicklinks top right.

 Each of the different regions of Fiji has its own unique character and aquatic offering.
 Fortunately, there are resorts to suit every budget doted all around the archipelago of 333 islands, as well as a number of liveaboards and small cruise ships offering offshore diving on some of the best dive sites in Fiji.

-Browse the different kinds of diving on offer in the Dive Sites section, then deep dive into that region to see where to stay and who can take you diving there, or browse our Dive Travel Partner’s site.
+Browse the different kinds of diving on offer in the Dive Sites section, then deep dive into that region to see who can take you diving there and where to stay.
+Or send us an enquiry and we can help you find the best place for you.

 Fiji Islands, an archipelago in Melanesia in the South Pacific Ocean, is 3,300 km due east of Cairns and 2,000 km due north of New Zealand and just 3½ hours flying time from Sydney.